banisterious/obsidian-oneirometrics/docs/user/reference/metrics.md

 **Helper text:**

-Tracks your degree of awareness that you are dreaming while the dream is in progress."
+Tracks your degree of awareness that you are dreaming while the dream is in progress.

 **Detailed description:**